crownlessking/web-ui/README.md

 Instead of HTML, you will use JSON and in some cases, JavaScript to define your single-page app.

 ## First things first
 Give your app the URL at which your API is located.
-In the `index.html` file, do:
+In the `index.html` file, add:

 ```html
 <html>